Wasim27/wasocial-v2/README.md

 * Create posts: simply write your post in "What's happening?" and click the post button
 * Like or dislike a post
 * Logout by clicking your name at the top right and logout
-* Navigate to a users profile by clicking their name.
+* Navigate to a users profile by clicking their name
 * Navigate to the feed, personal profile, and all users table using the buttons on the left sidebar
 <br>
 <br>